ErikJosephMoyer/erikjosephmoyer.github.io/index.md

     <img src="assets/images/profile.jpg" alt="A person smiling for a picture" class="profile-img">

     <h2>About</h2>
     <p class="about-text">Erik Moyer is a teaching fellow and doctoral candidate in creative writing at the University of North Texas.
 He holds an MFA in writing from the University of California, Irvine and a BS in systems engineering and poetry writing from the University of Virginia.
 His work appears in <em>Arts & Letters, Epiphany, The New York Times, Oxford Poetry, The Pinch</em>, and elsewhere.
-Outside of school, he works as a data engineer.
+Outside of school, he's spent the past decade working as a data engineer.
 In past lives, he's worked as an emergency medical technician and a varsity umpire.
 In his free time, he enjoys writing songs, performing stand-up, playing chess, and convincing his cat, Xena, that shoelaces are, in fact, snakes.
 He lives in Denton, Texas.</p>

     <h2>Discography</h2>
     <p><a href="https://share.amuse.io/DXgagTpCkBVg"><em>Honest Thomas</em></a>, Erik Moyer, <em>Spotify, Apple, & YouTube</em>, LP, Songs, August 2019</p>